Skip to content

 Overview of Small Business Funding Programs

-Initiatives for Underserved Communities: There is a targeted portion of the Small Business Credit Initiative that is set aside specifically to support very small businesses and improve economic opportunities in underserved communities across Washington State.
+Initiatives for Underserved Communities: A designated share of the Small Business Credit Initiative supports very small businesses and expands opportunities in underserved communities across Washington State.

 Federal and State Support Structures in Washington

-In Washington State, the synergy between federal and state entities provides a robust support structure for small businesses.
-The U.S. Small Business Administration (SBA) offers several funding programs tailored to the diverse needs of small businesses, comprising grants, loans, and surety bonds.
-These programs facilitate entrepreneurs in acquiring capital, ensuring federal contracts are accessible to women and veterans, and fostering development through the 8(a) Business Development program.
+The U.S. Small Business Administration (SBA) offers several funding programs tailored to small businesses, including grants, loans, and surety bonds.
+These programs help entrepreneurs access capital, secure federal contracts, and grow through the 8(a) Business Development program.

-• Capital Programs: Offers varied loan and grant options.
+• Capital Programs: Varied loan and grant options across federal and state channels

-• Targeted Sectors: Focus on arts, heritage, and science industries.
+• Targeted Sectors: Arts, heritage, science, manufacturing, and clean energy

-• Economic Recovery: Aid for businesses impacted by COVID-19.
+• Economic Recovery: Aid for businesses impacted by declared disasters or economic downturns

 Loan Programs and Financial Resources in Washington

-Washington State offers a robust portfolio of loan programs and financial resources targeted to assist small businesses in their growth and development.
-These programs are designed to address a range of needs from working capital to export assistance.
+Washington State offers a robust portfolio of loan programs and financing options for business customers designed to address needs from working capital to export assistance.

 Traditional SBA Loan Programs

-The U.S. Small Business Administration (SBA) provides various loan programs to assist Washington's small businesses.
-These include 7(a) and 504 loan programs, which offer long-term, fixed-rate financing with lower down payments and flexible terms.
-Interest rates for these loans are competitive, and they often require collateral.
-Borrowers must meet the SBA's eligibility guidelines.
+The SBA provides 7(a) and 504 loan programs offering long-term, fixed-rate financing with lower down payments and flexible terms.
+Interest rates are competitive; most programs require collateral and adherence to SBA eligibility guidelines.

 Working Washington Small Business Grants